uonafya/DSL-DHIS-Indicator-calculator-service/README.md

 # DSL-DHIS-Indicator-calculator-service
-DHIS Indicator calculator service endpoints
+DHIS Indicator calculator service endpoints for the DSL entity.